 When we finished the first round of calculations, our collective hearts sank.
 “What will we do now?”, was the immediate response.
 Thankfully, the final rounds of calculations revealed a much better result.
 In this case, the main lesson learned is to include the clinical team and respiratory therapists in engineering discussions and review, particularly when planning for atypical response plans.
 When planning for new facilities, the industry standards are still appropriate.
 But in this case, we needed real values from the front line to validate the system and give our client a level of comfort that they would be ready for the coming surge of critical care patients.

 Looking Ahead to Medical Gas Systems for Ventilated Patients — Planning & Response, Part Two

 While the results of this study predicted that the oxygen system infrastructure could be trusted to serve the number of patients predicted by the Pandemic Response Plan, the best time to assess the capacity of your infrastructure is not while your ICU beds are filling up with patients during a pandemic.
 In our next article we will provide insight into planning for future potential oxygen and medical air demands and considerations on upgrading your medical gas system infrastructure to help clients stay proactive in supporting our front-line healthcare workers.
-If you have any questions or need more information, please contact Robert J. Allen, PE, CPD at (717) 845-7654 or firstname.lastname@example.org.
+If you have any questions or need more information, please contact Jonathan B. Slagel, PE, LEED AP HFDP, at firstname.lastname@example.org.

 If you are interested in learning more about this assessment and the process we followed as we worked through the Hospital-wide oxygen system evaluation, please read Case Study – Detailed Review of Oxygen System Infrastructure for Adequacy in Serving Pandemic Response Plan.